Selling in Battersea? Here’s our guide to the top-selling points of the area for potential buyers.

 Battersea has 128 schools with capacities ranging from 16 to 991.
 There are a number of schools that cater for special educational needs.
 There is a mix of Foundation School, Other Independent School, Community School, Voluntary Aided School, Other Independent Special School, Community Special School, LA Nursery School, Further Education, Pupil Referral Unit, EY Setting in the area.

 A Mixed Foundation School for pupils aged 11 to 19 years.
-The school enrols 991 students.
+The schools has a capacity of 991 pupils.

 Pupils aged 10 to 19 attend this Mixed Other Independent School.
 The school enrols 652 students.

-It's a Mixed Community School for children aged 3 to 11.
-The school enrols 615 students.
+A Mixed Other Independent School for pupils aged 4 to 13 years.
+The school enrols 586 students.

-It's a Mixed Other Independent School for children aged 2 to 13.
+A Mixed Other Independent School for pupils aged 2 to 13 years.
 The schools has a capacity of 560 pupils.

 Award-winning estate agents with expert valuers,